Skip to content

 What is a comfortable mortgage payment in Kansas City?

 In the 2026 KC market, a “comfortable” payment typically follows the 28/36 rule.
-This means your total housing costs should not exceed 28% of your gross monthly income.
+This means your total monthly housing costs should not exceed 28% of your gross monthly income.

 How do property taxes in Wyandotte County affect my affordability?